 - Australian Attorney-General’s Department, Permanent Secretary’s Academic Prize, 1991.

-- Theory of the Natural Law and the Common Law.
+- Traditions of the natural law and the common law

 - Stephen Hall, Beijing’s patriotism test finds no support in the Basic Law, South China Morning Post, Insight & Opinion, 23rd February 2015.